-Stormwater and Agricultural Liquid Waste Management Plans If the total impervious area of farm buildings and structures exceed 3700 m 2 (approx. 40,000 ft.) or covers more than 10% of lot a plan is required The buildings and structures cover 5,286m 2 , therefore stormwater and agricultural waste management plans will be required.
-Staff have discussed the requirement of these plans with the applicant and dic not require them as part of the initial application in the interest of conserving the applicant's resource
+Stormwater and If the total impervious area of farm buildings and structures exceed 3700 m 2 Agricultural Liquid Waste (approx. 40,000 ft.) or covers more than 10% of lot a plan is required Management Plans

+The buildings and structures cover 5,286m2, therefore stormwater and agricultural waste management plans will be required.
+Staff have discussed the requirement of these plans with the applicant and did not require them as part of the initial application in the interest of conserving the applicant's resources.

-setback from natural streams, channelized streams, and constructed
+Setbacks from 30 m setback from natural streams, channelized streams, and constructed Watercourses channels or ditches.

-nels or ditches.

-1